 This specifies the accounting practices we have used to prepare the accounts.
 We provide other notes to explain the information we have given.
 We have prepared the accounts and statements in line with the Code of Practice on Local Authority Accounting in the United Kingdom, which is based on International Financial Reporting Standards (IFRS).
 If we have not been able to do this fully, we say so in the accompanying notes.
-The Code of Practice is updated each year and the new Standards coming into effect in 2022/2023 have not had a material impact on the accounts.
+The Code of Practice is updated each year and although the new Standards coming into effect in 2023/2024 have not had a material impact on the accounts, the council has chosen to adopt IFRS16 a year early, meaning that all leases are now reflected on the balance sheet.